-Frequently asked questions (FAQ)
+Frequently asked questions (FAQs)

-- Grants that provide a more than incidental benefit to the donor or other third party.
+- Grants providing a more than incidental benefit to the donor or other third party.
 This includes: all or a portion of the cost to attend a charitable event, goods bought at charitable auctions, raffle tickets, grants that fulfill fundraising or other commitments or pledges, or that are directed to or for the benefit of specific individuals (e.g., school tuition, scholarships earmarked for individuals);

 - Grants to organizations whose purpose or work is not solely charitable or when the grant will be used for a non-charitable purpose (e.g., cemeteries, VFW, fraternal societies);

 - Grants to (501)(c)(3) supporting organizations that cannot verify they would be considered Type I or Type II by the IRS.